Last Updated on 11th June 2024 by Dan

 It was used for insulation on the underside of roofs and sometimes on the sides of buildings and warehouses.

-Was also commonly used as fire protection on steel and reinforced concrete beams/columns and on the underside of floors.
+Asbestos thermal insulation also commonly used as fire protection on steel and reinforced concrete beams/columns and on the underside of floors.

-Asbestos Insulating board was a very versatile material, so was used in lots of different places for various purposes such as ceiling tiles, panels below windows, soffits, partition walls, lift shaft linings and fireproofing panels in fire doors.
+Asbestos Insulation board was a very versatile material, so was used in lots of different places for various purposes such as ceiling tiles, panels below windows, soffits, partition walls, lift shaft linings and fireproofing panels in fire doors.

 These old asbestos-containing materials don’t look that different from modern materials, so it can be quite difficult to identify them.

 Asbestos floor tiles were once very common, and so a lot of them will still be hidden underneath modern carpets and flooring.
+Asbestos paper was often used along side flooring and roofing materials as a backing or as a layer of insulation.

 As for asbestos textiles, you will find these in old fuse boxes, fire blankets and heat-resistant gloves.